Copyright © 2017-2022 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 Additional information and references are hereby solicited; please suggest additions, clarifications, corrections, and other improvements using the github issues list.

 Some scripts require special handling with regard to how font properties are specified and how font resources are loaded dynamically.
 In some scripts it is common to use different fonts for headings or emphasis, rather than bolding or italicisation.
 Fallback font families used by browsers (eg. serif, sans-serif, cursive, etc.) may need to be mapped differently to fonts for different scripts.
+For example, Khmer has slanted, upright, and round font styles, and Arabic has naskh, nasta'liq, ruq'a, kano, etc., which may need special handling.
 Special OpenType features may need to be supported.

 A browser or application needs to correctly apply functions to the basic units of text, be they characters, character sequences, syllables, or words.
 Some scripts, such as those used in South and South-East Asia, require clusters of characters to be treated as a single unit for most editing operations.
 Many other scripts use combining characters such as accents, vowel signs, length markers, etc. that must be kept with the base character they are associated with.